Peer Health Educator

 - Deliver presentations upon request

-- Undergraduate student with at least a Sophomore Class Standing in TBA
+- Undergraduate student with at least a Sophomore Class Standing by Fall 2020

 - Strong interest in health promotion